Brave, Humble, Firm, Dedicated

 Nixon gained a furlough from November 1777 to June of 1778 and settled into his affairs at home.
 His wife Thankful had died the year before leaving in his care the children, the youngest three years of age.
 Nixon’s subordinate and friend, Captain Micajah Gleason, had died at Harlem Heights.
 His widow, Hannah Gleason (1744-1831), continued to run their tavern near Saxonville.
 Nixon spent time at the tavern and on February 13, 1778, he and Hannah were married.
 While on furlough in Massachusetts, Nixon continued with matters that concerned his brigade, receiving necessaries such as shoes and clothing delivered to him at Boston in April 1778 which he forwarded to Albany.

 While Nixon was absent from his brigade, the officers of his regiments had been drawn into what became known as the “Conway Cabal,” named for Irishman/Frenchman Brigadier General Thomas Conway (Conway was born in Ireland and moved to France at age 6).
 Washington had his detractors who believed that the country would be better served if he was replaced with General Horatio Gates, the darling of Congress and now ‘hero’ of Saratoga.
 This first materialized in November of 1777 through correspondence between Conway and General Gates in which Conway blatantly expressed his desire to serve under Gates rather than Washington.
-The list of those of similar opinion included, Gates, Richard Henry Lee, Francis Lightfoot Lee, Benjamin Rush, Thomas Mifflin, Johann DeKalb, Samuel Adams, John Adams, and James Lovell.
-Though there was no proven conspiracy, many, especially Mifflin, Lovell, and Conway, were bitterly opposed to Washington remaining at the helm of the Continental Army.
-To embarrass Washington at the expense of his loyal friend, General Lafayette, an invasion of Canada was planned and pushed through Congress without Washington’s knowledge which from the start, proved to be a fiasco.
+The list of those of similar opinion included, Gates, Richard Henry Lee, Francis Lightfoot Lee, Benjamin Rush, Thomas Mifflin, Johann DeKalb, plus most of the New England delegates that included firebrand Samuel Adams, John Adams, and James Lovell.
+Though there was no proven conspiracy, many, especially General Mifflin, Lovell, and Conway, were bitterly opposed to Washington remaining at the helm of the Continental Army.
+A Board of War was pushed through Congress in which Gates was selected to lead.
+This board’s purpose was to wrestle power from Washington as supreme commander of the American Armies.
+To aid in this attempt and embarrass Washington at the expense of his loyal friend, General Lafayette, an invasion of Canada in the dead of winter was planned and pushed through Congress, without Washington’s knowledge.
+From the start, proved to be a fiasco.

 General Lafayette was put in command of the invading force with General Conway as his second.
 Lafayette insisted he have another officer of equal rank accompany him and General De Kalb was selected to participate.
 Congress instructed that Lafayette make good use of the officers under Nixon’s command because of their familiarity with the territory to be invaded by way of their former service.
 Lafayette made the trip to Albany in midwinter along with his friend General De Kalb.
 When he arrived, he did not find a fighting force waiting for him.
 General Stark, who was to have burned the British Fleet on Lake Champlain wasn’t even informed of Lafayette’s coming nor of the enterprise in general.
 There were limited supplies and less ammunition waiting.
 The few men who were present in Albany under Colonel Moses Hazen of the 2nd Canadian Regiment of “Congress’ Own” had made a mid-winter 200 mile march to Albany.
 They were ill prepared as poorly clad and hadn’t been paid in months.

-Nixon’s brigade was under the command General McDougall and stationed in the highlands (northern NY just south of Albany).
-They were to accompany Lafayette in the invasion, however after receiving letters from Generals Schuyler, Lincoln, and Arnold that the entire enterprise was impossible stating “in the most expressive terms that, in our present circumstances, there was no possibility to begin now an enterprise into Canada.”
+Nixon’s brigade was under the command of General McDougall and stationed in the highlands (northern NY just south of Albany).
+They were to accompany Lafayette in the invasion; however, while in route, Lafayette received letters from Generals Schuyler, Lincoln, and Arnold that the entire enterprise was impossible stating “in the most expressive terms that, in our present circumstances, there was no possibility to begin now an enterprise into Canada.”
 Everyone that Lafayette turned to for advice told him that “it would be madness to undertake this operation.”
 Lafayette soon realized that the entire operation was a “fraud and a foreordained fiasco from the beginning.”
 He believed he would be laughed at and his reputation tarnished if he proceeded under present circumstances.
 Congress finally saw the foolishness of the plan and on March 2, 1778, they called it off.
 On March 13, Congress urged Washington (who was against the operation from the moment he was informed) to order back Lafayette and De Kalb.
+Eventually, the Board of War was dissolved and Washington enjoyed full authority over the armies.

 Posted to New York and Resignation